Pir Gee

 Debugging for Remote and Collaborative Teams

 In a post-pandemic, hybrid-working world, remote collaboration is non-negotiable.
-Tools like GitHub Copilot Chat, Live Share, and Tuple offer real-time pair programming and debugging features:
+Tools like GitHub Copilot Chat, Live Share, and Tuple are remote developer tools that offer real-time pair programming and debugging features:

 • Share breakpoints, code sessions, and terminal access securely